-NSW Health about the auditor's findings.
-We will provide the New Infrastructure audit report26 to the Minister, noting the auditor's opinion about whether the licensee is ready to operate commercially.

-- The licensee is responsible for ensuring that we receive the final New Infrastructure audit report with sufficient time before the licensee wishes to start operating commercially.
-We will require at least four weeks to review the report and submit it to the Minister.
-We cannot provide definite guidance on how long it will take to receive the Minister's approval. - If the auditor identifies non-compliant matters in the audit or assessment(s), the final audit report should cover: - actions taken by the licensee to address the noncompliant matters raised in the draft audit report (if any), and - the auditor's assessment on whether the revised Licence Plans or assessment(s) are now compliant, and if there are any parts that are not compliant with the legal requirements or licence conditions.

-In the case of a New Infrastructure audit, the final audit report must contain a clear description of the infrastructure that is the subject of the audit.

-It must also contain a statement that indicates the infrastructure:
+Activity Pre-operational audits Operational audits Either the licensee or the auditor must supply report to us (a combined report may be submitte audits) via WILMA.
+For Water Quality Plan audit consult NSW Health about the auditor's findings. provide the New Infrastructure audit report 28 to th Minister, noting the auditor's opinion about wheth licensee is ready to operate commercially. ed for both s, we will We will ne The licensee is responsible for ensuring that we the final New Infrastructure audit report with suffic before the licensee wishes to start operating com We will require at least four weeks to review the and submit it to the Minister.
+We cannot provide of guidance on how long it will take to receive the M approval. cient time Imercially. report definite If the auditor identifies non-compliant matters in t or assessment(s), the final audit report should co actions taken by the licensee to address the compliant matters raised in the draft audit rep any), and ver: non- the auditor's assessment on whether the rev Licence Plans or assessment(s) are now cor and if there are any parts that are not compli- the legal requirements or licence conditions. npliant, ant with In the case of a New Infrastructure audit, the fina report must contain a clear description of the infrastructure that is the subject of the audit. l audit It must also contain a statement that indicates the infrastructure: e complies with the requirements of the Regula any licence conditions, and ation and is capable of operating safely and in accorda its Infrastructure Operating Plan, Water Qual and /or Sewage Management Plan.